zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Generate a keystore and truststore for a new service on z/OS

 **Note:** This procedure applies to UNIX file keystore/truststore only.
-For SAF keyring option, we recommend to perform the actions manually using your security system commands.
+For the SAF keyring option, we recommend to perform the actions manually using your security system commands.

 You can generate a keystore and truststore for a new service by calling the `apiml_cm.sh` script in the directory with API Mediation Layer: